AxionDrak/PSX2CNFCreator/README.md

 ### Hash
 -----------------
-Use the table below to ensure that downloaded files are unchanged.
-These values are for files in their compiled (final) version.
+Use the table below to ensure that downloaded files have not changed.
+These values are for the latest stable version in its compiled (final) version.

 | Filename                    | MD5                                     | SHA256                                   |
 | --------------------------- | ----------------------------------------|----------------------------------------- |